-This auditor's report relates to the financial statements and key performance indicators of the Commissioner of Main Roads for the year ended 30 June 2019 included on the Commissioner of Main Roads' website.
+This auditor's report relates to the financial statements, controls and key performance indicators of the Commissioner of Main Roads for the year ended 30 June 2021 included on the Commissioner of Main Roads' website.
 The Commissioner of Main Roads' management is responsible for the integrity of the Commissioner of Main Roads' website.
 This audit does not provide assurance on the integrity of the Commissioner of Main Roads' website.
-The auditor's report refers only to the financial statements and key performance indicators described above.
-It does not provide an opinion on any other information which may have been hyperlinked to/from these financial statements or key performance indicators.
-If users of the financial statements and key performance indicators are concerned with the inherent risks arising from publication on a website, they are advised to refer to the hard copy of the audited financial statements and key performance indicators to confirm the information contained in this website version of the financial statements and key performance indicators.
+The auditor's report refers only to the financial statements, controls and key performance indicators described above.
+It does not provide an opinion on any other information which may have been hyperlinked to/from these financial statements, controls or key performance indicators.
+If users of the financial statements, controls and key performance indicators are concerned with the inherent risks arising from publication on a website, they are advised to contact the entity to confirm the information contained in the website version of the financial statements, controls and key performance indicators.